Mrs Amey is the Geography manager at All Saints

 - to develop a variety of other skills, including those of enquiry, problem solving, ICT, investigation and how to present their conclusions in the most appropriate way.

-In EYFS, pupils are given opportunities within the Early Learning Goals ‘Knowledge and Understanding of the World’ to find out more about the world in which they live and the people they encounter.
+are given opportunities within the Early Learning Goals ‘Knowledge and Understanding of the World’ to find out more about the world in which they live and the people they encounter.
 The children take part in first-hand experiences, including the chance to explore the local environment, gather information, and communicate their views.

-In KS1, the children are taught Geography discretely within their theme topic.
-The pupils investigate their local area and also begin to learn about the wider world.
+the children are taught Geography discretely within their theme topic. pupils investigate their local area and also begin to learn about the wider world.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this, they ask geographical questions about people, places and environments, and use geographical skills and resources, such as maps and photographs.

-In KS2, once again the children are taught Geography discretely within their theme topic.
-They will continue to build on the skills taught in KS1 and start to make links between different places in the world.
+start to make links between different places in the world.
 They will also find out how people affect the environment and how they are affected by it.
 Children will develop geographical enquiry skills, including asking geographical questions, collecting and recording information and identifying different views, They will acquire the appropriate practical skills associated with Geography, including using suitable vocabulary, fieldwork techniques and maps, plans and atlases.
 Pupils will use secondary sources of information with accuracy, including aerial photographs, satellite images, etc.

 There are key areas for the development of Geography throughout the school.
 Some of the initiatives taking place this year include: